craigwinchester/PressPi_2025/README.md

     > More designs coming soon
 - Wires
 - breadboard for testing purposes
-- a large Syringe (at least 50ml) plus small hoses to connect to the pressure transducer, for testing.
+- a large Syringe (at least 50ml) plus small hoses to connect to the pressure transducer, to simulate the wine press bladder.

 ---